glo26/bdev.ai/README.md

 Make your LinkedIn outreach super personalized and secure a higher conversion rate by installing our chrome extension here: XXX

-Make your email outreach super personalized and secure a higher conversion rate by installing our chrome extension here: XXX
+Make your email outreach super personalized and secure a higher conversion rate by integrating your CRM with our portal here: XXX

 Contact hello@bdev.ai for more information about our project.
 Thanks! -Founding team, Bdev.ai